ropensci/fishbaseapi/README.md

 ### Technical overview

 - The API is written in Ruby using the Sinatra Framework.
 Currently all API methods are defined in the `api.rb` file.
 The Dockerfile included here defines the runtime environment required, which is downloaded automatically from Docker Hub as the [ropensci/fishbaseapi](https://registry.hub.docker.com/u/ropensci/fishbaseapi/) container.
-- The API is served through a ruby unicorn server running behind a NGINX reverse proxy server (using the official Docker NGINX image).
+- The API is served through a ruby unicorn server running behind a Letsencrypt proxy
-- The API sends queries to a separate, linked MySQL container (using the official Docker MySQL image).
+- The API sends queries to a separate, linked MariaDB container (using the official Docker MariaDB image).
 - API queries are cached in a REDIS database provided by a linked REDIS container (again using an official Docker image)
-- Logfiles can be collected, queried, and visualized using Logstash, ElasticSearch and Kibana respectively (still in development).

 See the `docker.sh` script which orchestrates the linking and running of these separate containers.